Juhiz12/Juhiz12/README.md

 - 👋 Hi, I’m @Juhiz12
-- 👀 I’m interested in video game cheats
+- 👀 I’m interested in learning
 - 📫 How to reach me : Discord - Juhiz#2171